Learning Disabilities

 Toggle ItemWhere can I go to get evaluated for a learning disorder?When selecting a Learning Disorder evaluator, it is recommended that the evaluation you receive encompasses the following aspects:

-- Intellectual Abilities: tested via the WAIS-IV, the Woodcock-Johnson Tests of Cognitive Abilities – Third or Fourth Edition, or the Stanford-Binet V (other tests may qualify as well)
+- Intellectual Abilities: tested via the WAIS-IV or WAIS-5, the Woodcock-Johnson Tests of Cognitive Abilities – Fourth or Fifth Edition, or the Stanford-Binet V (other tests may qualify as well)

-- Academic Achievement: tested via the Woodcock-Johnson Tests of Achievement – Third or Fourth Edition, or the WIAT-II (other tests may qualify as well)
+- Academic Achievement: tested via the Woodcock-Johnson Tests of Achievement – Fourth or Fifth Edition, or the WIAT-4 (other tests may qualify as well)

-- A thorough evaluation is also likely to assess emotional factors (via the MMPI-2, PAI, MCMI-III, etc.) and attention (through ADHD questionnaires and/or a continuous performance test).
+- A thorough evaluation is also likely to assess emotional factors (via the most current edition of the MMPI, PAI, MCMI, etc.) and attention (through ADHD questionnaires and/or a continuous performance test).

 Evaluation Resources

 NOTE: This Evaluation Resources list indicates possible local resources for obtaining a psychoeducational/learning disorder, ADHD, psychological/emotional, neuropsychological, traumatic brain injury, and/or autism evaluation.
-The list provides general information and was compiled in June 2023.
+The list provides general information and was last updated in August 2024.
 Please contact the provider for more specific and/or updated information.
 It is recommended that you check with your health insurance company, as some health insurance plans may pay for at least part of an evaluation, although many do not.

 Alliance Psychology